michaelmackenzie/Multilepton_Analysis/doc/README.md

 root> PlottingCard_t card("lepm", "event", 208, 2, 50, 170, {84., 118.}, {98., 132.})
 root> dataplotter_->print_stack(card);
-root> //print many plots, ranges/rebinning may need updating as histograms change root> print_standard_plots({8}/*no offset needed unless offsetSets_ = false*/); //may be slow due to xrootd reading and memory filling from histograms root> .qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqq
+root> //print many plots, ranges/rebinning may need updating as histograms change root> print_basic_debug_plots(); //may be slow due to xrootd reading and memory filling from histograms root> .qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqq
 ```

 ## Standard histogram sets:

 Histogram sets have a base number of 1-99.
-They then have a final state selection offset of:
+They then have a final state selection offset (defined in `interface/HistMaker.hh`) of:

 - mu+tau: 0
 - e+tau: 100